75-akimas/laravel-todos-sample/README.md

-A sample of todo restful api using laravel.
+A sample of todo restful api using laravel with docker-comopse.